aws-samples/aws-serverless-shopping-cart/README.md

 ``` bash
 make frontend-serve  # Retrieves backend config from ssm parameter store to a .env file, then starts service.
 ```

+Once the service is running, you can access the frontend on http://localhost:8080/ and start adding items to your cart.
+You can create an account by clicking on "Sign In" then "Create Account".
+Be sure to use a valid email address as you'll need to retrieve the verification code.

 **Note:** CORS headers on the backend service default to allowing http://localhost:8080/.
 You will see CORS errors if you access the frontend using the ip (http://127.0.0.1:8080/), or using a port other than 8080.